Inspect network activity in Microsoft Edge DevTools

 Use the Search pane when you need to search the HTTP headers and responses of all resources for a certain string or regular expression.

-For example, suppose you want to check if your resources are using reasonable cache policies.
+For example, suppose you want to verify that your resources are using reasonable cache policies.

-Click Search .
+Choose Search ().
 The Search pane opens to the left of the Network log.

 Enter.
 The Search pane lists all instances of